 Wildfires: Protect Yourself and Your Community

-This double-sided one-page flyer contains safety tips for protecting homes from wildfires.
+This double-sided one-page handout contains safety tips for protecting homes from wildfires.
 A space is provided for you to easily include your organization's logo.

 Trim branches that overhang your home, porch and deck.
 Keep plants, trees and branches at least 5 feet from your home.